18F/18f.gsa.gov/pages/how-we-work.md

 {% capture pa-1 %}

-## Path Analysis

-### Asking the right questions, solving the right problems.
+## Ask the right questions, solve the right problems
 {: .hww-subheading}

-Each Path Analysis is customized to the needs of an agency, with the goal of moving you from identifying a problem to working on a solution.
-With a Path Analysis, we’ll develop an action-oriented analysis of routes to pursue, places to narrow the project's scope, and the best ways to deliver value to your users.
+We take the time and have the experience to understand the specific mission of your organization.
+In an 18F engagement, we work together to understand what problem you need to solve.

+18F has [deep expertise in _talking to people_](https://18f.gov/guides).
+When you talk to users and staff, you get to the heart of the problem by learning how people use your services and technology.
+That's how we uncover insights and find new solutions.

 {% endcapture %}